Warren Bondo

-Warren Pierre Bondo (born 15 September 2003) is a French professional footballer who plays as a central midfielder for club Cremonese, on loan from AC Milan.
+Warren Pierre Bondo (born 15 September 2003) is a professional footballer who plays as a central midfielder for club AC Milan.
+Born in France, he chose to represent DR Congo at senior level internationally.

 Club career

 Early life and Nancy

 Born in Évry, France, Bondo began playing football at VESC 91, aged four.
 He then played for Corbeil-Essonnes, Viry-Châtillon and Brétigny, before being scouted by Nancy, whom he joined in 2018.

 In August 2019, Bondo signed his first professional contract with the club, thus becoming Nancy's youngest player ever to do so.
 He made his professional debut on 24 November 2020, coming in as a substitute for Dorian Bertrand in the 73rd minute of a 1–0 Ligue 2 defeat against Grenoble; however, he was sent off 14 minutes later.
 On 22 December of the same year, the midfielder scored his first professional goal, as he opened the score of a league match against Chambly, which ultimately ended in a 3–3 draw.

 On 10 June 2022, Bondo announced his departure from Nancy, after deciding not to extend his contract, following the club's relegation to Championnat National.